max-sutton/Stock-vs-Google-Searches-Analysis/README.md

 # Files
 #######################################################################################################

-.ipynb notebook containing all of the work and describing the project in better detail.
+- .ipynb notebook containing all of the work and describing the project in better detail.
+- .py file containting code that allows user input of a stock ticker and outputs regression model results for respective stock ticker.
+Pulls 5 year data from date of when the program is run.